cph-cachet/carp.sensing-flutter/packages/carp_movesense_package/README.md

 There is currently a hardware limitation in the Movesense device and only **one** movement state (movement, tap, double_tap, free_fall) can be subscribed at the same time.
 See issue [#15](https://github.com/petri-lipponen-movesense/mdsflutter/issues/15).
-Therefore the `MovesenseStateChangeProbe` is only able to collect single tap events and the `STATE` measure hence only reports on tap events.
+Therefore the `MovesenseStateChangeProbe` is only able to collect single tap events and the `STATE` measure hence only reports on single tap events.

+### Unstable Subscriptions

+When subscribing to multiple high-frequency measures - like HR, ECG, IMU - these subscriptions may time out with an error code `408`.
+This is probably because the Movesense hardware can't keep up with streaming all the data.
+So, if you need to stream multiple streams of data, you would often need to reconnect to the device, even multiple times.
+See also this [thread on stackoverflow](https://stackoverflow.com/questions/78074167/getting-error-status-408-when-subscribing-to-a-movesense-device).